yhoogstrate/fuma/README.md

 ### Example 01: one sample, two tools ###

 Imagine we have run sample FOO with Defuse and ChimeraScan, on the same reference genome (hg19).
-The genes
+The corresponding gene annotation on hg19 is genes_hg19.bed and the output should be stored in chimerascan_defuse_overlap.txt.
+The command line argument to run this analysis would be:

 	fuma \
 	    -a  "hg19:genes_hg19.bed" \